roshaans/near-terraform-shardnet/README.md

 This was Near's Stake Wars Challenge 4 and utilizes a package built by [eorituz](https://github.com/eorituz)(A Near community member) and more information can be found [here](https://github.com/eorituz/near_warchest)

+*Note: Currently the user would have to ssh into the validator machine and login to NEAR ``` near login ``` for the Warchest bot to operate correctly